Bosy12/BosyShafey/README.md

 Test case as follows :

   1. Validate the apps button is shown and clickble
-  2. validate the categories menu is shown and clickable 3.click on Education from the categories menu 4.Searching for TED and Assert from Existing the TED app 5.Searching for Facebook.
+  2. Validate the categories menu is shown and clickable
+  3. Click on Education from the categories menu
+  4. Searching for TED and Assert from Existing the TED app
+  5. Searching for Facebook.